bonitasoft/bonita-doc/md/migration-tool.md

 This is due to the fact that improvements in any version of the Migration Tool can affect all supported versions of Bonita.
 This changelog must be read before [migrating to a newer version of Bonita](migrate-from-an-earlier-version-of-bonita-bpm.md).

+## 2.42.0 - July 4th, 2019 (Bonita 7.9.1)
+This version of the migration tool migrates Bonita up to version 7.9.1.
+* No bug fix.

 ## 2.41.0 - June 13th, 2019 (Bonita 7.9.0)
 This version of the migration tool migrates Bonita up to version 7.9.0.
 * No bug fix.